-D. CHANGE OF MEMBERSHIP STATUS TO ACTIVE

-- 1. Members may change membership status as provided below.
-In some situations, LLLTs and LPOs will need to refer to the APR for the appropriate procedure. - a.
-Transfer from Inactive to Active.

-- 1) An Inactive member or Honorary member may transfer to Active by: - (a) paying an application and/or investigation fee and completing and submitting an application form, all required licensing forms, and any other required information: - (b) earning, within the six years preceding the return to Active status, and reporting the total number of approved-MCLE credits required for one reporting period for an Active member with the same license type, and paying any outstanding MCLE late fees that are owed.
+- D. CHANGE OF MEMBERSHIP STATUS TO ACTIVE - 1.
+Members may change membership status as provided below. - a.
+Transfer from Inactive to Active. - An Inactive member or Honorary member may transfer to Active by: - (a) paying an application and/or investigation fee and completing and submitting an application form, all required licensing forms, and any other required information; - (b) earning, within the six years preceding the return to Active status, and reporting the total number of approved-MCLE credits required for one reporting period for an Active member with the same license type, and paying any outstanding MCLE late fees that are owed.
 If the member has been Inactive or a combination of Suspended and Inactive for less than one year, and the member would have been required to report during the time the member was Inactive and/or Suspended, the member must establish that the member is compliant with the MCLE reporting requirements for that reporting period before the member can change to Active.
 This paragraph does not apply to members transferring back to Active during their first MCLE reporting period; - (c) passing a character and fitness review essentially equivalent to that required of all applicants for admission to the Bar, pursuant to APR 20-24.3; and - (d) paying the current Active license fee, including any mandatory assessments, less any license fee (not including late fees) and assessments paid as an Inactive member for the same year. - 2) If a member was Inactive or any combination of Suspended and Inactive in Washington for more than six consecutive years, the member must earn MCLE credits in a manner consistent with the requirement for one reporting period for an Active member of the same license type, and these credits must be earned and reported within the three years preceding the return to Active status.
-In addition, lawyer members must complete a reinstatement/readmission course sponsored by the Bar and accredited for a minimum of 15 live CLE credits, which course must comply with the following minimum requirements:
+In addition, the member must complete a reinstatement/readmission course sponsored by the Bar, which must consist of education on law office management and professional responsibility (including the applicable RPC for the member's license type, proper handling of client funds and trust accounts, and client communications), legal research and writing, and changes in the law that apply to the member's license type, as follows: